allmanjm/pre-calc-1/README.md

 #### Definitions of italicized terms in learning outcomes

-1. The *top level operation* of an algebraic expression is the final operation one would perform if evaluating the expression in **Reverse Polish Notation** [https://en.wikipedia.org/wiki/Reverse_Polish_notation].
+1. The _top level operation_ of an algebraic expression is the final operation one would perform if evaluating the expression in **Reverse Polish Notation** \[[https://en.wikipedia.org/wiki/Reverse\_Polish\_notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)\].
+This may not be the best way to explain the idea to students, but it's the definition I've used to build the exercises.

 > Students need to recognize top level operations in order to correctly apply differentiation rules later in calculus.
 In particular, I noticed that many of my students had difficulty recognizing the difference between products and compositions, especially those involving transcendental functions.